 Of course, that’s a generalization and every agency is different, but in general, a high percentage of small businesses cannot realistically afford the services of a web design agency.
 As a freelancer, you can charge a fair rate and still come in well below the price of just about any agency.

 As you’ll see in the interview, Peti currently charges $60 per hour.
 My rates as a freelancer were similar.
-Not many side hustles will allow you to make $60 per hour.
+Not many side hustles will allow you to earn $60 per hour and make money from home.

 3. The Needed Skills Can Be Learned (or You May Already Have Them)